anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 provision and configure their IaaS cloud.
 These paradigms will drive the selection of the provisioning and configuration tools.
-In this chapter we will discuss the capabilities of provisioning and configuration management systems; some Open Source tools may be mentioned but their capabilities are beyond the scope of this chapter.
+In this chapter we will discuss the capabilities of provisioning and configuration management systems; some open-source tools may be mentioned but their capabilities are beyond the scope of this chapter.

 Procedural versus Declarative code